-Compressor temperatures tend to increase significantly with R407F and R407A.
-A lightly lower temperature increase was observed when testing R448A and R449A.
-Increased temperatures can lead to motors overheating and/or overload protectors being tripped.
+Compressor temperatures tend to increase significantly with R407F and R407A, therefore not approved as alternate refrigerants for R404A models. slightly lower temperature increase was observed when testing R448A and R449A.
+Increased temperature can lead to motors overheating and/or overload protectors being tripped.
 This leads to a reduction in reliability and life expectancy (see conclusion notes for their eventual use).

 R452A presents the same or lower thermal profile than R404A.
 R452A can be considered as an alternative for Embraco's R404A product line (ECN R452A 2016) with the same operating envelope of R404A in LBP and MBP applications.
-Both R448A and R449A were approved as an alternative refrigerants to R404A for NE/NT/NJ compressor series (ECN R449A 2018, and ECN R448A 2019 and ECN R448A/R449A LBP 2020), but only with a more restricted operating envelope than R404A due to the higher internal compressor thermal level.
-The restricted envelope for MBP R448A/ R449A is presented in Figure 3 and LBP R448A/R449A in Figure 4.
+Both R448A and R449A were approved as an alternative refrigerants to R404A for NE/NT/NJ compressor series (ECN R449A 2018, and ECN R448A 2019 and ECN R448A/R449A LBP 2020), but only with a more restricted operating envelope than R404A due to the higher internal compressor thermal level. restricted envelope for MBP R448A/ R449A is presented in Figure 3 and LBP R448A/R449A in Figure 4.
 If an application is using an Embraco R404A compressor outside of this restricted envelope, please contact Technical Support for further instructions on how to adjust the thermal level of the compressor eg. by reducing return gas temperature.